 Classes are set according to ability in most subject areas (this is phased in at KS3 and into KS4) – in Y7 there is an intervention group who are disapplied from Modern Foreign Languages (MFL) in the first year so they pick up more intensive literacy support with a small number or students allowing for more specialist individual teacher input and there will normally be additional TA support.

 If appropriate at Key Stage 4 a vocational route or alternative placement may be arranged to ensure that all young people can engage actively in their education and follow an educational route suitable to their individual needs and aspirations.

 We have specific extra - curricular activities for SEND pupils and provide specific homework support when necessary.

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 a) In addition to the normal reporting arrangements what opportunities will there be for you to discuss your child’s progress with staff?

 - Open door policy – You can contact school at any time to request to speak to a member of the SEND team and at our earliest availability we will arrange a meeting or telephone conversation.

 - All students receiving SEND Support have a designated Keyworker who tracks progress and reviews interventions.
-This is then fed back to parents and discussed with students termly.

 - SEND staff will be available for additional meetings on review days and parents evenings.